Author credit: Carlito Banate, Local ASME Expert, Philippines

-We contacted our local ASME expert in Philippines, Mr Carlito Banate, to give us his take on some of the key challenges that he faces, along with some of the aspirations that he has, working with TÜV Rheinland.
+We contacted our ASME expert, Mr Carlito Banate, to give us his take on some of the key challenges that he faces, along with some of the aspirations that he has, working with TÜV Rheinland.

 According to him, getting government bodies to be aligned in understanding the importance of certification in compliance with the ASME Boiler & Pressure Vessel Code (BPVC) is paramount.
 With them on board, it will be easier for potential customers, government bodies (jurisdiction), power plant owners, industrial plants, manufacturers, mechanical engineers, and insurance companies to understand how the ASME Code of compliance can contribute in abundance to the safety of equipment and the people operating them.